One of the most common types of bone cancer.

 It usually grows and spreads slowly.
 Your doctor may suggest that you have surgery to remove the tumor.

-What differentiates chondrosarcoma from other types of bone cancer is that it usually begins in the cartilage (a tough, flexible material that cushions your bones and joints).
+What differentiates chondrosarcoma from other types of bone cancer is that it usually begins in the cartilage (a rigid, flexible material that cushions your bones and joints).

 Most of the time, chondrosarcoma occurs in the thigh bone, upper arm, shoulders, ribs, or pelvis.
-It does not happen often, but you can get it in the muscles, nerves and other soft tissues of the arms and legs.
+It does not happen often, but you can get it in the arms and legs’ muscles, nerves, and other soft tissues.

 What are the symptoms?